TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 ..  literalinclude:: _config.yaml
     :caption: packages/site-package/Configuration/Sets/Minimal/config.yaml

-You will learn more about site set in chapter :ref:`site_set`.
+You will learn more about site sets in chapter :ref:`site_set`.

-You find the complete reference in TYPO3 explained:
+You can find the complete reference in TYPO3 explained:
 :ref:`Site sets <t3coreapi:site-sets>`.

 Edit the site configuration that was created in step :ref:`typo3-backend-site`